nginx/agent/site/content/installation-upgrade/container-environments/docker-images.md

 ## Run the NGINX Agent container

-Here is an example of how to run the NGINX Agent container using Docker:
+To run NGINX Agent container using Docker use the following command:

 ```shell
 docker pull docker-registry.nginx.com/nginx/agent:mainline